 Physiological signals are passed from the electrodes through the leads to an on-board amplifier.
 A miniature, efficient microcontroller digitises the amplified physiological signal and stores the digitised waveform in non-volatile flash memory.
 At the end of the recording session, the leads are disconnected from the Actiwave recorder and the recorder is connected to a dock.
 The Actiwave software transfers data from the recorder to the PC via the dock and USB cable.

-Actiwave data is stored on the PC in European Data Format (EDF+) files.
+Actiwave data is stored on the PC in European Data Format (EDF+) files, or in a CSV output format for ease of access to the raw data.
 There are several free EDF+ viewers available (e.g. Polyman, EDF Browser) for download from the internet that will allow you to view the Actiwave files.
 Most viewers will display multiple channels with correlated time stamps so the researcher can observe simultaneous events in the different physiological parameters.

 Full details on software programmes that are compatible with the Actiwave range are available on the Actiwave Software Page.